naiquevin/blog-src/content/understanding-rust-lifetime-specifiers.md

 ### Generics

-This post is about lifetimes and not generics, so I won't spend much time on this topic.
+This article is about lifetimes and not generics, so I won't spend much time on this topic.
 However lifetimes are similar to generics and the syntax is also the same.
 Unlike lifetimes, the concept of generics is not unique to Rust <a id="footnote-2-ref" href="#footnote-2"><sup>2</sup></a>.
 Hence comparing the two concepts may help those who are experienced in other languages that have generics.